Our new system for co-ordinating lost and found or stolen parrots, and reuniting them with their rightful owners.

-Meanwhile, these wise words from John Hayward are worth repeating:
+Meanwhile, these wise words from the late John Hayward, who used to run The National Theft Register are worth repeating:

 To help stem the ever-increasing thefts of parrots I would appeal to all Bird Keepers to ensure that their Birds can be POSITIVELY IDENTIFIED either by close ring or microchip, or both.